Hi, I’m Emily

 While figuring out what to do next, there were two paths that I liked the most.
 The first was to learn how to create and release music and teach others what I learnt along the way.

 I started YouTube channel about music.
+(So I needed to learn how to do YouTube too!)
 But after 6 months, I realised that while I enjoy making music, the business wasn’t going to have a big enough positive impact on others.
 So I decided to follow the second path.

 2024-Now